gin66/FastAccelStepper/README.md

 Uses the pio module.
 Pico offers two pios and pico 2 offers three pios.
 Each pio contains four state machines and every state machine can drive one stepper.

-Integration with our sw using pio: FastAccelStepper claims always a complete pio.
+Integration with applications using pio: FastAccelStepper claims always a complete pio.
 This means all four state machines are not available for the app.
 The second pio will be claimed, when allocating a fifth stepper.
 The third - on pico 2, when allocating the nineth stepper.
 Unused state machines of a pio cannot be used, because FastAccelStepper's pio code needs 100% of the available program space (32 words - none left).

+Important: Without direction delay set up, the time between a direction transition to step low to high transition can be 50ns @ 80 MHz.
+Best to call `setDirectionPin()` with time parameter for delay.

 ### Atmel SAM Due